 After the confetti settled on Jordan’s NBA championship debut and the Bulls’ famous dethroning of the LA Lakers, the State of California informed Jordan that he would owe state taxes for the days he spent in Los Angeles.
 In direct response to the California policy, the State of Illinois announced that it would levy a jock tax on athletes from any state that imposed the tax on their athletes.
 Today, almost every state and many large municipalities (including Kansas City, Pittsburg and Detroit) that host professional sports teams has enacted a jock tax policy.

 The jock tax does have its limits.
-Earlier this year, the Cleveland, Ohio, jock tax was sacked by the Ohio Supreme Court when two retired NFL players successfully claimed that the city was disproportionately taxing visiting team’s players by using a formula that gave its residents preferential treatment.
+Recently, the Cleveland, Ohio, jock tax was sacked by the Ohio Supreme Court when two retired NFL players successfully claimed that the city was disproportionately taxing visiting team’s players by using a formula that gave its residents preferential treatment.

 Why athletes live in Florida

-The only states where NFL teams are located that don’t have a state income tax are Florida, Tennessee, Texas and Washington, giving teams in those states a home-field tax advantage for recruiting players and keeping them.
-According to a Department of Labor study published in May 2014, Florida is home to five times more professional athletes than any other state.
-Besides being one of the only U.S. states with year-round outdoor training weather, Florida lets the athlete keep all of the income for days played in the state.
-But remember that all of those away games are still likely to cause an interstate taxation headache come April.
+According to a Department of Labor study, Florida is home more professional athletes than any other state.
+Besides being one of the only U.S. states with year-round outdoor training weather, Florida lets the athlete keep all income for days played in the state.
+But remember that all of those away games are still likely to cause an interstate taxation headache come the federal tax deadline.

-So when you see a new NFL player signing a multi-million dollar contract, take some comfort in knowing that his tax returns are fairly complicated and he may lose a significant chunk of his pay when he plays in states other than his state of residence, even if that residence is a mega-mansion full of shiny trophies.
+So when you see a new professional sports player signing a multi-million dollar contract, take some comfort in knowing that his tax returns are fairly complicated and they may lose a significant chunk of their pay when they plays in states other than their state of residence, even if that residence is a mega-mansion full of shiny trophies.